-N&T 10 Fast HIV detection
+Fast HIV detection

 Current methods for detecting the antibodies that indicate HIV infection are agonizingly slow and cumbersome.
 However a new DNA nanomachine developed by an international team of researchers (and funded, in part, by the Bill & Melinda Gates Foundation) could shorten the process to a matter of minutes.

-The DNA-based nanomachine is designed and synthesized to recognize and bind with a specific target antibody, even within biologically-dense and complex samples like blood.
+The machine is designed and synthesized to recognize and bind with a specific target antibody, even within biologically-dense and complex samples like blood.
 When these "machines" do bind with the target antibody, the joining causes a structural change that generates a little burst of light.
-A test that used to require hours of careful, complex and downright expensive prep-work could now take as little as five minutes.
-And the sooner that doctors are aware of the infection, the sooner they can start treating it.
+A test that used to require hours of careful, complex and expensive prep-work could now take as little as five minutes.
 What's more, these nanomachines can easily be customized to detect a wide variety of antibodies.

-Source: Wired
+Source: Wired Impact Level: Local

-N&T 11 Enhanced bloodtest functionality
+Enhanced bloodtest functionality

-Several tweets captured in the webmining addressed the growing use of bloodtests with fast DNA sequencing for disease detection (Liquid Biopsis).
+Several tweets captured in the webimining adressed the growing use of bloodtests with fast DNA sequencing for disease detection (Liquid Biopsis).
 Specifically for the detection of cancer and brain diseases breakthroughs were reported.

-N&T 12 Privacy preserving technologies
+Privacy preserving technologies